Pedro José Méndez: French intervention

 On November 23, 1862, the Imperial French Army entered the port of Tampico.
 With the help of General Macedonio Capistrán de la Garza, Pedro J. Méndez forced the French to evacuate the port on January 18, 1863, and Méndez was promoted Lieutenant for this.

 On February 24, 1864, Méndez married María de Jesús Moncayo in Ciudad Victoria and later they would move to his hacienda.
-On March 1, a secret communication was received from General García to the then Governor of Nuevo León, Don Santiago Vidaurri, in which both agreed to surrender to the French troops.
+On March 1, a secret communication was received from General García to the then Governor of Nuevo León, Santiago Vidaurri, in which both agreed to surrender to the French troops.
 To prevent this from happening, Méndez returned to Ciudad Victoria and forced General García to flee and chose Colonel Julián Cerda as interim governor.
 President Juárez, learning of Méndez's heroic action, gave him the command of the liberal troops of Ciudad Victoria and Linares.

 Shortly after, Méndez joined the “Corps of the Faithful”.
 He hid as he hid his mother and wife from battle by putting them in a safe place as he went off into battle.

 On April 15, 1865, he attacked Ciudad Victoria.
 On June 4 of the same year, he took Tula after four hours at the Battle of Tula and on July 15, he evacuated Commander Valée from Santa Bárbara.
 For these important triumphs for the national army, President Juárez awarded him the rank of General.
 In December 1865, he achieved one of his most important triumphs at the Battle of El Chamal and the Battle of Cuesta de Cantón.